 Ayurvedic Counselors frequently team up with their local yoga studio.
 Yoga and Ayurveda share a similar cultural background, and thus many studios see Ayurveda as natural way to improve the value and scope of services offered at the studio.
 A local spa can also provide a good fit for Ayurvedic treatments like abhyanga and shirodhara (assuming you have met the state requirements to offer such services) as well as diet and lifestyle counseling.

-Finally, there are those Ayurvedic Counselors who are more business minded and decide to go into their own private practice.
+Finally, there are those Ayurvedic Counselors who go into their own private practice.
 This entails meeting with clients one on one as a consultant and educator.
 The most successful private practice counselors specialize in a particular area, like digestion.
 Meeting with clients can take place in many venues from renting a physical space, conducting consults via Skype and/or partnering with an existing alternative healing center or yoga studio as mentioned above.
 The startup costs of such an endeavor are small.

 What Services Do Ayurveda Counselors Provide?Ayurvedic Counselors provide numerous services including consultations, cleansing, teaching, writing books, and developing new products.